Fadiga de alarmes em hospitais

 Closed-loop confirmation creates a full audit trail for quality review.

-How Structured Communication Tools Reduce Alarm Noise
+Do Communication Tools Help Reduce Clinical Alarm Noise?

 Alarm fatigue is partly a communication routing problem.
-When critical alerts must compete for attention with dozens of nonactionable ones delivered through the same channel, the signal-to-noise ratio collapses.
+When critical alerts compete for attention with dozens of nonactionable ones delivered through the same channel, the signal-to-noise ratio collapses.
 Structured clinical communication platforms address this by separating alert categories, enabling closed-loop confirmation of received alerts, and routing notifications to the correct clinician rather than broadcasting them to an entire unit.

 How Closed-Loop Alert Confirmation Works